janki12496/-Assembler-DataStructures/README.md

-# Object-Module
+# LRU Page Replacement Algorithm
-Implemented object module used by linkers and loaders in C
+Implementation of Page Replacement algorithm used by operating system.